Escape the Night: Concept

-In October 2015, the subscription service formerly known as YouTube Red, revealed upcoming projects including an untitled Joey Graceffa project that involves a murder mystery.
-A year later, the subscription service teased clips of their upcoming murder mystery series.
-Graceffa revealed in a Teen Vogue interview that "the idea for the project has been in the works for two years, and that he most looked forward to collaborating" with other YouTubers.
-The creator also said the series was inspired by a murder mystery episode of television series Lizzie McGuire, and was also closely related to the American film Clue (1985).
+In October 2015, YouTube Red revealed upcoming projects including an untitled Joey Graceffa project involving a murder mystery.
+In May 2016, the service teased clips of the series.
+Graceffa told Teen Vogue that the idea had been in the works for two years and that he most looked forward to collaborating with other YouTubers.
+He also said the series was inspired by a murder-mystery episode of Lizzie McGuire and was closely related to the film Clue (1985).